Matings of Cubic polynomials with a fixed critical point, Part I: Thurston Obstructions: Abstract

 \section{Abstract}

-We prove that if $F$ is a degree $3$ Thurston map with two fixed critical points, then any obstruction for $F$ contains a Levy cycle.
-This note is part of the work in \cite{Cubicmatings} studying the mating of pairs of cubic polynomials which each have a fixed critical point.
+We prove that if $F$ is a degree $3$ Thurston map with two fixed critical points, then any irreducible obstruction for $F$ contains a Levy cycle.
+As a corollary, it will be shown that if $f$ and $g$ are two postcritically finite cubic polynomials each having a fixed critical point, then any obstruction to the mating $f \mate g$ contains a Levy cycle.
+We end with an appendix to show examples of the obstructions described in the paper.